There are many recipes for edible flowers and these flowers are also excellent for companion planting.

-We have a lot of wild roses that grow in this area, and roses can be made into lots of wonderful homemade body products.
-You can make all these great rose recipes from any rose petals though, not just wild roses.
+We have a lot of wild roses that grow in this area, and there are a lot of wild rose recipes for wonderful homemade body products.
+You can make all these great rose recipes from rose petals, too, not just wild roses.

 Chives are a pretty spring blooming flower and our kids like to pretend they’re fairy wands.